twilight07/mcp-unity/README.md

 ![connect](https://github.com/user-attachments/assets/2e266a8b-8ba3-4902-b585-b220b11ab9a2)

-## Configure the WebSocket Port
+## Optional: Set WebSocket Port
-By default, the WebSocket server runs on port 8080.
+By default, the WebSocket server runs on port 8090.
 You can change this port in two ways:

 <details>
 <summary><span style="font-size: 1.1em; font-weight: bold;">Option 1: Using the Unity Editor</span></summary>